Flotomate/product_docs/source/admin/admin-asset-management/software-normalization.rst

   - We set the execution priority as High.
 In a scenario where multiple rules are applied to a single Software, the rules with the
     High priority are applied first, followed by the Medium and then the Low.

   - We turn on **Re-normalize on Next Run**.
-Turning this option allows Software that have been normalized under this rule to be available for re-normalization by another rule.
+Turning on this option allows Software that have been normalized by this rule or any other rule to be renormalized by the same rule, if conditions are satisfied, during its next run.

 - When you are done creating a rule, click on **Create**.